wtsi-hgi/softpack-builder/docs/topics/design.md

 !!! info
     This documentation is under development and may be incomplete.

-SoftPack Builder is a lightweight service that listens to WebHooks from [SoftPack Artifacts][] repository and proceeds to build a container image from a given environment spec.
+SoftPack Builder is a lightweight service that builds container images and other related artifacts for a software environment based on a list of end-user requirements.

-## Glossary

-!!! note "TODO"
-    Add glossary

 ```mermaid
 flowchart TB